awakchaure99/awakchaure99/README.md

 ##### 👨‍💻 Some of the projects I have worked recently

-- 📦 Deploy LLM using Kserve and RayServe and inference latency and resource requirements
+- 📦 Deploy LLM using Kserve and RayServe , Update configurations to improve inference latency and ammend resource requirements with autoscaling

 - 📦 Implement Docker scaning and plublish a CVE report and attach the same in ML Model's docker image as a model signature